Greg-Swiftomatic/substack-mcp-server/README.md

 - "Show me recent posts from https://stratechery.com/"
 - "What's the content of this post: https://stratechery.com/2023/the-ai-unbundling/"
 - "Search for 'AI' on https://stratechery.com/"
+- "Search for 'AI ethics' across multiple Substack newsletters"
+- "What are popular technology newsletters on Substack?"
 - "Who are the authors of https://stratechery.com/?"

+See [example queries](examples/example_queries.md) for more examples.

 ## Available Tools